wh-alice/mig_visualstudio/vs/extensibility/how-to--use-rule-based-ui-context-for-visual-studio-extensions.md

 ---
-title: "How to: Use Rule-based UI Context for Visual Studio Extensions | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.reviewer: ""
+title: "How to: Use Rule-based UI Context for Visual Studio Extensions" ms.custom: "" ms.date: "10/19/2016" ms.reviewer: ""